open-horizon-services/web-helloworld-c/README.md

    export ARCH=my_architecture
    ```

-    Run `make clean` to confirm that the "make" utility is installed and workin
+    Run `make clean` to confirm that the "make" utility is installed and working

     Confirm that you have the Open Horizon agent installed by using the CLI to check the version: